tang0226/fracture/README.md

 # Fracture: fractal viewer built with HTML canvas
 Main page is located at main.html ([view online](https://tang0226.github.io/fracture/main)).
 * Displays these fractals:
-  * Mandelbrot set
-  * Julia sets
+  * Mandelbrot set and Julia sets
-  * Multibrot sets
+  * Multibrot sets and Julia sets
-  * Multijulia sets
-  * Burning Ship fractal
-  * Burning Ship Julia sets
+  * Burning Ship fractal and Julia sets
-  * Multiship fractals (Burning Ships with an exponent other than 2)
+  * Multiship fractals and Julia sets (Burning Ships and Julia sets with an exponent other than 2)
+  * Tricorn fractal and Julia sets
-  * Multiship Julia sets (Burning Ship Julia sets with an exponent other than 2)
+  * Mulicorn fractals and Julia sets
 * Adjustable parameters:
   * Iterations
   * Canvas size